zoctarine/vscode-fiction-writer/docs/metadata.md

 if the separator is `,`.
 The separator is configurable under **Metadata: Easy Lists**.

+!!! note
+    This is only if the category is a _known category_, meaning: the category is added to the [Category icons](#icons) list, explained below.

 !!! danger "Spaces are not trimmed"
     If this feature does not behave as expected, make sure that the separator value does not include unwanted spaces.
 Especially at the beginning or end.